 - AAR CPC 1122 BOE: Provides top ten best practices to help rail shippers reduce non-accident releases, improve emergency response communication and reduce the probability of incidents and accidents in hazmat transportation.

-- AAR US Hazmat Instructions Rail BOE: Describes how to handle hazardous material shipments or incidents safely and efficiently, without delay, and in accord with local, state, and federal regulations in order to comply with Department of Transportation regulations.
+- AAR US Hazmat Instructions Rail BOE: Describes how to handle hazardous material shipments or incidents safely and efficiently, without delay, and in accordance with local, state, and federal regulations in order to comply with Department of Transportation regulations.

 - AAR Intermodal Gate Operations BOE: Provides instructions for how gate clerks must handle trailers/containers (both freight and tank containers) transporting hazardous materials during intermodal gate operations.

 - AAR Recommended Placard Placement Containers Portable Tanks BOE: Notifies industry professionals of how AAR recommends placing the placards on containers and portable tanks in order to reduce frustrations at ports.

 - AAR 2022 Field Guide For Tank Cars BOE: To be used by emergency responders and others involved with railroad tank cars.
 Please note that if you would like to print multiple copies for training, you will need to email Andy Elkins at [email protected] for a release form.

 AAR/Hazmat & Emergency Response Database Industry Reference Files